 The state of Virginia defines rash operation of a vehicle generally to be a speed in excess of 80 mph or above because they want a safer driving environment and due to the fact that rash operation of a vehicle cases cost more than normal cases which allows an increase in finance.
 The low speed of 80 miles per hour allows more reckless driving cases to occur and hence a high cash flow.

-The speed limit for reckless driving is 80 miles per hour at the moment because highway speed limits were usually 60-65 miles per hour.
-This explains why the speed limit is 80 miles per hour since the law states that reckless speeding is having a speed of 20 miles per hour than the speed limit given on signs.
-Now, road signs indicate that the speed limit is 70 miles per hour which may lead to a change of the 80 miles per hour limit as there was a bill in 2016 to change the limit to 85 miles per hour.
+When you exceed the posted limit by over 80 mph, then it is rash operation of a vehicle in Virginia because highway speed limits are usually 55-70 miles per hour.
+This explains why the speed limit is 80 miles per hour since the law states that rash operation of a vehicle is traveling in excess of 20 miles per hour than the speed limit given on signs.
+Now, road signs indicate that the speed limit is 70 mph, which may lead to a change of the 80 miles per hour limit as there was a bill in 2016 to change the limit to 85 miles per hour.

 Since the sign limits indicated on highways mostly changed to 70 miles per hour, there is a greater chance to drive recklessly as the 80 miles per hour reckless speed did not officially change and so a person can easily forget and unintentionally increases his/her speed by 11 miles per hour more and so will be considered to drive recklessly.

-Reckless driving in the state of Virginia is considered to be a speed faster than 80 miles per hour or one that is faster than the speed limit indicated on roads by more than 20 miles per hour.
+Rash operation of a vehicle in the state of Virginia is considered to be a speed faster than 80 miles per hour or one that is faster than the speed limit indicated on roads by more than 20 miles per hour.
 Reckless driving in Virginia is a strict violation of rules and is punishable by fines and jail time.